-Moreover, 6 countries are currently without laws, meaning FGM is effectively still legal:
+Moreover, 6 countries are currently without laws, meaning FGM is effectively still legal in:

 – Sierra Leone

-– Somalia (mentioned in the Constitution but no national legislation)
+– Somalia (FGM is mentioned in the Constitution but no national legislation forbids it)

 Nevertheless, in 2018, 5 out of 6 of these countries either had a draft legislation waiting to be passed or an expressed intention to pass a law to ban FGM.

 28 Too Many emphasizes that these 6 countries have signed international and regional treaties obliging them to put in place legislation and implementation measures against FGM.
 Nevertheless, they did not find any example of a state being formally challenged for failing to adopt and enforce national anti-FGM legislation (whether by the international and African regional institutions, or by citizens) (Aha Foundation, 2019 ).